ISO 26262-Compliant Safety Analysis Methods

 Common Safety Analysis Methods

-Several methods have been employed in engineering applications.
-For example, FMEA and FTA are two standard methods for analyzing faults and failures of items and elements in accordance with the ISO 26262 structure.
-Failure Modes, Effects and Diagnostic Coverage Analysis (FMEDA) is typically implemented when the system is being designed to meet relative Automotive Safety Integrity Level (ASIL) requirements.
-ETA or RBD) can also be used to conduct safety-related analyses.
+There are various safety analysis methods used in engineering applications.
+For example, FMEA and FTA are two common methods for analyzing faults and failures of items and components within the ISO 26262 framework.
+If the developed system has specific Automotive Safety Integrity Level (ASIL) requirements, Failure Modes, Effects and Diagnostic Coverage Analysis (FMEDA) is typically implemented.
+Additionally, ETA and RBD can also be applied to conduct safety-related analyses.

 Figure 1.
 FMEA Handbook